The Meaning of White Animals in Myth and History.

 The Spirit Bear

-The white morph of a black bear is sometimes referred to as a 'spirit bear'.
-They occur only in a population of bears in British Columbia (Canada).
+The white color morph of a black bear is sometimes referred to as a 'spirit bear'.
+Spirit bears occur in a population of bears in British Columbia (Canada).
 The exact genetic basis for the coloring is not currently known but is likely to be due to a recessive gene and is not albinism.
 About one out of every ten bears in this population are pale or white in color.

 Detail from "The Unicorn is Killed and Brought to the Castle", a tapestry on display in the Cloisters Museum (New York)